Product added to your enquiry

 Forced movement is movement over which the user has no control.

-Example: When a user slides down a slide, they cannot stop part way down.
+Example: When users slide down a slide, they cannot stop part way down.
 Items with forced movement include swings, carousels, rockers, track rides, flying foxes and fireman’s poles.

-Free space is measured as a three dimensional cylinder, with a radius from the centre of the user that varies according to the type of use.
+Free space is measured as a three-dimensional cylinder, with a radius from the user’s centre that varies according to the type of use.

 A few exceptions to this rule are explained below.